s4802890/PatternAnalysis-2025/recognition/ConvNeXt_s4802890/README.md

 # 2. Environment Setup
+## 2.1 Conda Setup
 This project was tested on Miniconda, which can be installed [here](https://docs.anaconda.com/miniconda/miniconda-install/).

+Then navigate to the directory of this project within the Conda terminal and execute the following commands:

+    conda env create -f environment.yml
+    conda activate convnext

+## 2.2 Non-Conda Setup

 Non-conda is not strictly necessary, if desired.